tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

-Well in that case we rip them to shreds,  we fill our baths with their warm blood, soap ourselves with their belly fat Not so simple though, we may find ours is the fat doing the soaping if we strike too early, voiding the pact will see us loose the seers, So be it, I say we leave them to their leaves, for years they haven't mustered a peep about port seizing, those viney fucks will die before leaving their nodes, the builder themself couldn't convince them to lift a finger they could come back you know the next time you offfer up xylaans return as a discussion point I will throw you out of this fucking t
+Well in that case we rip them to shreds,  we fill our baths with their warm blood, soap ourselves with their belly fat

+Not so simple though, we may find ours is the fat doing the soaping if we strike too early, voiding the pact will see us loose the seers,

+So be it, I say we leave them to their leaves, for years they haven't mustered a peep about port seizing, those viney fucks will die before leaving their nodes, the builder themself couldn't convince them to lift a finger

+they could come back you know

+the next time you offfer up xylaans return as a discussion point I will throw you out of this fucking tower

+Point being we loose the seers, so fucking what

+so theyve been neutreal, theyve been keeping our network open, can you imagine that shit, shit would shut down I am telling, not suggesting

+They cant keep us o